 WHAT WE DO

-As a community interest company, we provide Commercial, Fencing, Landscaping and Tree-Surgery, to the highest level, but as we also serve the community by helping to rehabilitate young ex-offenders back into society; and also support young people who are at risk of offending and those with learning challenges.
-We do this through our apprenticeship project.
+As a community interest company, we provide Commercial and Residential, Fencing, Landscaping and Tree-Surgery, to the highest level, but as we also serve the community by supporting young ex-offenders, those at risk of offending, those with learning challenges, long term unemployed, homeless, with poor mental health ad those with low skills.

 With over 30 years experience in the trade and over 2 years working with offenders via the church prison ministry at Rochester Prison ; the Founder and Director Simon Gadd was led to create opportunities for ex-offenders by giving them training, employment, housing support and mentoring support through a 3-year apprenticeship with Trinity Fencing CIC .
-The 3 year rolling project is called "Employing the Unemployable".
-They learn two of the three areas of the trade (Fencing, Landscaping, and Tree Surgery) and carry out commercial contracts under the mentorship and guidance of the Simon Gadd and the team (all AQA Mentoring level 3 qualified).
+The 2- 3 apprenticeship covers the three areas of the trade (Fencing, Landscaping, and Tree Surgery) within which apprentices carry out commercial contracts under the mentorship and guidance of the Director, Simon Gadd and the team (all AQA Mentoring level 3 qualified).

-During this time, our aim is to help them with accommodation also; initially helping to pay for their rent up to 6 -months) during the early stages of the apprenticeship and securing suitable accommodation for them, so that they do not have to worry about the burden of a roof over their heads whilst they sort out their accompanying social security.
-Ministry of Justice: Transforming Rehabilitation), and two main reasons why they re-offend.
-So Trinity Fencing aims to tackle these two great hurdles whilst providing training, mentoring and external professional counselling, or help where necessary.
+During this time, our aim is to help them with accommodation (where possible); initially helping to pay for their rent for up to 6 -months, during the early stages of the apprenticeship.
+We also help them to secure longer-term, more suitable accommodation f, so that they do not have to worry about the burden of a roof over their heads whilst sorting out their accompanying social security.
+According to a White Paper by the Ministry of Justice: Transforming Rehabilitation; Unemployment and Homelessness are the two main reasons why young people re-offend.
+Trinity Fencing aims to tackle these two great hurdles whilst providing training, mentoring and external professional counselling, or third-party agency help where necessary.

 Founder and Director of Trinity Fencing CIC